-The Serbian data consist of the population censuses of 1863 and 1884 for eight villages in the district of Jasenica in Central Serbia, including the village of Orašac (Halpern, 1958, 1972).
-The basic results of these censuses were officially published (Državopis 1865, 1889).
-The results of the research into household structures were also previously published (Gruber 2003, 2004, 2009).
+The Serbian data consist of the population censuses of 1863 and 1884 for eight villages in the district of Jasenica in Central Serbia, including the village of Orašac.
+The basic results of these censuses were officially published.
+The results of the research into household structures, ages at marriage, and migration were also previously published.
 The small number of elderly people makes it necessary to treat these two sources together.

 From January 1916, Northern and Central Albania was occupied by the Austro-Hungarian army, and a population census was taken on March 1, 1918.
-The checking and the processing the data had to be stopped due to the planned withdrawal of the army in October.
-The order to destroy all of the census material was ignored except in some areas in the south of the occupied territory (Seiner 1922, 5).
-The surviving material, which covers the major part of the country, therefore includes 435,836 out of the 524,217 persons who lived in about
+The checking and processing of the data had to be stopped due to the planned withdrawal of the army in October.
+The order to destroy all of the census material was ignored except in some areas in the south of the occupied territory.
+The surviving material, which covers the major part of the country, therefore includes 435,836 out of the 524,217 persons who lived in about 1,800 villages, towns, and cities in the territory administered by Austria-Hungary during World War I. The census director published basic tables in 1922, supported by funds from the Albanian government.